John Irvine Hunter

 John Irvine Hunter (24 January 1898 – 10 December 1924) was an Australian professor of anatomy.

 Early life and education

 Hunter was born in Bendigo, Victoria, the third son of Henry Hunter, a furniture dealer, and Isabella née Hodgson.
-At eight years of age, Hunter contracted pneumonia and was sent to recuperate with an aunt in Albury, New South Wales, where he stayed for some years afterwards.

-Hunter received his primary education at Albury Public school (1906–12), and later at the academically selective Fort Street High School, Sydney, which he left with a bursary and an exhibition.
-Thereafter, he read medicine at the University of Sydney, despite his poor background that forced him to earn money by coaching, he succeeded in winning practically all available prizes and scholarships.
+Hunter received his primary education at Albury Public school (1906–12), and later at the academically selective Fort Street High School.
+Thereafter, he read medicine at the University of Sydney, despite his poor background.

 Hunter graduated with first-class honours in 1920.
 From 1917 to 1920, Hunter was a medical tutor at Wesley College, University of Sydney, and, from 1918 to 1920, he was a demonstrator in anatomy.